-Key management personnel are those persons having authority and responsibility for planning, directing and controlling the activities of the college and are represented by the Principal and Deputy Principal.
+Key management personnel are those persons having authority and responsibility for planning, directing and controlling the activities of the college and are represented by the Senior leadership team.
+During the year the deputy principal left the College.

 Emoluments of Key management personnel, Accounting Officer and other higher paid staff